-Title IX Coordinator Office of Ethics and Compliance 227 West Beaver Ave.
-Suite 212 State College, PA 16801 814-867-5088 titleix@psu.edu
+Title IX Coordinator

+Office of Ethics and Compliance 227 West Beaver Ave.
+Suite 212 State College, PA 16801 814-867-5088 titleix@psu.edu violence, and/or stalking, the victim has several rights, including:

 Concerns about conduct by an employee, third party or student at any Commonwealth Campus or other University location should follow the reporting procedures set forth above and on the University's Office of Sexual Misconduct Reporting and Response website (https://titleix.psu.edu/ filing-a-report/).